Meet Lilly - our special needs girl

 Lilly has a condition called Caudal Occipital Malformation (a moderate case) which means her occiput bone is pressing on her cerebellum (brain).
 It is not life threatening nor heart breaking.
 It simply causes her to be a little clumsy and she doesn’t learn as quickly as she would without it.

 The vet suggested that she avoid stairs just so she doesn’t fall and hit her head.
 We're saying: No homes with stairs to main living areas, backyard and bedrooms that are uncarpeted, open or steep (more than 5" risers).

 In November 2017, after she has finished growing, she will need an MRI ($2000) to make sure the pressure on her cerebellum isn’t increasing.
 Since she already is showing signs of improvement, it is possible that this will be the extent of her syndrome.
 If it happens to increase and cause issues in November 2017 after she has stopped growing, she will need an expensive ($6-7000) operation to correct the occipital bone malformation.
 That is the worst possibility of her scenario.

 Lilly loves other dogs and loves food.
 She is a beagle mix after all.
 She is cuddly and sleeps when going somewhere in the car.
 I think she is pretty smart when it comes to getting into a routine.
 She has ours down.

 She is a love and everyone who sees her tells me how adorable she is.
 They can’t help but kiss her.

-So, if you think Lilly would be a great match for you and you are committed to the MRI and the possibility of $6-7k more on her in 6 months than please fill out an application.
+So, if you think Lilly would be a great match for you and if you are committed to the MRI and the possibility of $6-7k more on her in November 2017. then please fill out an application.

 For more info about Lilly, go to the top toolbar, click Adopt, click Dog Application, fill it out and send it in.
 A volunteer from Summit Dog Rescue will get back to you as soon as they can.